 - 'Air' switch which induces inductor circuit for an open-sounding high end

 - VU meter calibration switchable between +4dBu and +18dBu

-- Compressor 'Blend' control allowing you to mix between compressed and uncompressed signal
+- The compressor 'Blend' control allows you to mix between compressed and uncompressed signal

 - Extra insert point, allowing EQ and dynamics to be split.

 The ISA 430 MkI uses the same digital card as the ISA 220.
 For the 430 MKII, a newer digital card was designed and it will not work with the MKI.

 The MKI digital board outputs AES on a balanced XLR connector and S/PDIF on an RCA phono jack and also on an optical connector.